eaglerainbow/system-message-plugin/raw/UseCase.md

 It was considered to provide patches to [Jenkins Core](https://github.com/jenkinsci/jenkins).
 However, given the second aspect discussed above yields that this only would partly solve the use case.

+## Welcome Message

+The welcome message (see also `/configure` - welcome message) is a configuration option to provide any arbitrary text.
+It is being displayed on the Jenkins Main screen above the view tabs.
+Usage of this configuration settings yielded the experience that messages written there are only read by a minor fraction of users: In most cases frequent users of the server bookmark their jobs directly and are not using the main page with the tabs to navigate to their target.

+Therefore, the message is not shown to them and thus will not be read.

 ## Page Markup Plugin

 The [Page Markup Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Page+Markup+Plugin) may serve the purpose.